matijaabicic/Moubot/README.md

 ![Alt text](images/MourinhoInAction.png?raw=true "Moubot in Action")

-Jose Mourinho Slack Bot - whines or gloats in your Slack channel after every Chelsea game.
+Jose Mourinho Slack Bot - whines or gloats in your Slack channel after every ~~Chelsea~~ Manchester United game.
 Moubot also likes a healthy dose of pre-game banter.

 You can execute Moubot in 2 ways (in both instances set debug: true in settings.js):